 Senior Associate Athletic Director, Student-Athlete Health and Welfare, University of Michigan Athletics

-Darryl Conway serves as the Senior Associate Athletic Director – Student-Athlete Health and Welfare at the University of Michigan.
-In that role, he oversees Athletic Medicine, Performance Science, Performance Nutrition, Athletic Counseling, Olympic Strength and Conditioning, Performance Science, and Equipment Operations personnel, as well as serving as the liaison to Team Physicians from Michigan Medicine and the University of Michigan University Health Services.
-Darryl came to the University of Michigan in 2013 from the University of Maryland, where he served as the Assistant Athletic Director – Sports Medicine.
-Darryl has also worked full-time as an athletic trainer at the University of Central Florida, the University of Northern Iowa, Morgan State University, the University of Delaware, and the New York Jets Football Club.
-Darryl holds a Masters’ Degree from Adelphi University (’95) in Sports Medicine and Sports Management and a Bachelors’ Degree from the University of Delaware (’93) in Physical Education Studies and Athletic Training.
+Darryl Conway oversees Student-Athlete Health and Welfare for University of Michigan Athletics, which includes athletic medicine, performance science, nutrition, athletic counseling, Olympic strength and conditioning, and equipment operations.
+He also serves as the liaison to U-M team physicians.
+Mr. Conway came to the University of Michigan in 2013 from the University of Maryland, where he served as the Assistant Athletic Director for Sports Medicine.
+Prior to Maryland, he worked full-time as an athletic trainer at the University of Central Florida, the University of Northern Iowa, Morgan State University, the University of Delaware, and the New York Jets Football Club.
+Mr. Conway holds a Masters’ Degree from Adelphi University in Sports Medicine and Sports Management and a Bachelors’ Degree from the University of Delaware in Physical Education Studies and Athletic Training.

 Assistant Professor of Mechanical Engineering, Stevens Institute of Technology

 Adjunct Assistant Professor, Translational Molecular and Imaging Institute, Icahn School of Medicine at Mount Sinai